A fundamental dichotomy for definably complete expansions of ordered fields: Lebesgue's Theorem

-The above results show that $\K$ is a model of second-order Peano arithmetic.
-Using recursion, we can transfer the tools of measure theory.
-We will sketch the relevant ideas in the following.
+Let us examine now the case when $\K$ defines a discrete subring~$Z$.
+Using the results in \S\ref{sec:Peano}, we can transfer the tools of measure theory.
+We will sketch the relevant ideas in the following (cf.\ \cite[\S X.1]{Simpson} for a different approach).
+Many of the definitions make sense also in the case when $\K$ is restrained: therefore in this subsection, unless said otherwise, we are not assuming that $\K$ is unrestrained.

 \begin{defn} Let $D \subset K_{\geq 0}$ be a nonempty closed discrete definable set, and let $s_D$ be defined as in Definition~\ref{def:successor}.
 Let $h: D \to K$ be a definable function.
 We define $H: D \to K$ to be function given recursively by $H(\min(D)) = 0$ and for every $d \in D$ with $d \neq \max(D)$, $H(s_D(d)) = H(d) + h(d)$.
 If $h$ takes only nonnegative values and $H$ exists, we denote